Kotlin/analysis-api/Writerside/topics/KaCallableSymbol.md

 : The fully-qualified name of a declaration, or `null` if the declaration is a local one.

 `val returnType: KaType`
 : The declaration's return type.
-For properties, a type of the property.
+For properties, the type of the property.

 `val isExtension: Boolean`
 : `true` if the declaration is an extension function or an extension property.